Wabinabi/Argos/src/esp32/as7-gamma/README.md

 ### On Board Software

-The On-Board software is written within the [Arduino IDE](https://www.arduino.cc/en/software/) with the ESP32 Dev Kit.
+The On-Board software is written using the [Arduino IDE](https://www.arduino.cc/en/software/) with the ESP32 Dev Kit.

 #### Adding the ESP32 to the Arduino IDE